mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ---
 title: As400Program class
-description: Represents a program in the ASNA DataGate client.
+description: "Represents a program in the ASNA DataGate client. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents a program in the ASNA DataGate client.